robertwayne/axum-htmx/README.md

 <br>
 <!-- markdownlint-enable -->

-`axum-htmx` is a small extension library providing extractors and request guards for the various [htmx](https://htmx.org/) headers within [axum](https://github.com/tokio-rs/axum).
+`axum-htmx` is a small extension library providing extractors, responders, and request guards for all [htmx](https://htmx.org/) headers within [axum](https://github.com/tokio-rs/axum).
 Additionally, the library exports const values for all of the htmx headers, so there's no need to mess with strings in your handlers.